silogen/kaiwo/docs/docs/admin/maintenance.md

 ## Certificate Rotation

 *   **Cert-Manager (Default)**: If using the default setup with Cert-Manager, certificate rotation for webhooks is typically handled automatically based on the `Certificate` resources created during installation.
 Monitor Cert-Manager logs and certificate expiry (`kubectl get certificates -n kaiwo-system`) if issues arise.
-*   **Manual Certificates**: If you manually manage webhook certificates (using `--webhook-cert-path` or mounting secrets), you are responsible for rotating them before expiry.
-Generate new certificates, update the Kubernetes `tls` secret containing them, and ensure the Kaiwo operator deployment restarts or dynamically reloads the certificates (using `certwatcher` if configured via flags like `--webhook-cert-path`).
-You might also need to update the `caBundle` in the webhook configurations if the CA changed.

 ## Operator Pod Management